-A little earlier in the 1980’s, the very end of Auchinraith Road junction with Glasgow Road was blocked off and Auchinraith Road traffic forced to go down Herbertson Street, near to new industrial units.
-This meant that very northern part of Auchinraith Road was not open to traffic and ran through the carpark of the printers.
-It is still visible today in the carpark, untouched due to several services, primarily gas, running through it.
-What location once the Horseshoe Bar and Glasgow Road shops in Henderson’s Buildings, is now within the imprint of the printers.
-This modern satellite photo is overlaid on 1898 Blantyre map to show this.
+A little earlier in the 1980’s, the very end of Auchinraith Road junction with Glasgow Road was blocked off and Auchinraith Road traffic (mostly from East Kilbride) was forced to go down Herbertson Street, past Rosendale Way, on to Glasgow Road.
+This meant that very northern part of Auchinraith Road was not open to traffic and ran through the current carpark of the printers.
+It is still visible today in the carpark, untouched due to several services, primarily an old mains gas supply running through it.
+The location was used as a very large roundabout during the construction of the lower end of the East Kilbride expressway.

 Gavin Watson Printers

 Having moved to Blantyre in post Millennium years, Gavin Watson Printers is based in the former JR Reid’s Printing building on Glasgow Road opposite the slipway on to East Kilbride Expressway.
 They have address 79-109 Glasgow Road and telephone 01698 826000.
 The entrance from Auchinraith Road leads into a modest sized car park.
 The business name is well known and recognised in Blantyre but the company has roots from much further back and away from the town.

 Gavin Watson Printers were founded over 150 years ago in 1863, halfway through Queen Victoria’s reign, when Bismarck ruled Prussia and Napoleon the Third was Emperor of France.

 The business remained in the Watson family until after the Second World War and was believed to be the first company in Scotland to purchase a lithography printing press which was used to initially specialise in the printing of ornate share certificates.
 Over the years, the company has gained an enviable reputation in wet glue label market for its customer service.